Myths about Herpes to stop freaking out about

 Resources and support for people with herpes

-Remember that seeking support is a sign of strength and that connecting with others who have had similar experiences can help you feel less isolated.
+Remember that looking for support is a sign of strength and that connecting with others who have had similar experiences can help you feel less isolated.
 These resources can give you valuable information, advice, and a sense of community as you cope with herpes.

 Join online communities dedicated explicitly to herpes support.
 Websites and forums allow you to share experiences, get advice, and connect with people who can relate to your situation.
 Examples include Herpes Opportunity, PositiveSingles, and the r/herpes community on Reddit.